GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/02_getting_started_sismonr.md

 <img src="images/sismonr_stochastic_system.png" alt="The sismonr stochastic system rules" width="700"/>

 <small>This is how sismonr models different type of expression regulation.
-Each arrow i -> j in the GRN is transformed into a set of biochemical reactions with associated rates, as presented. </small>
+Each arrow $i \rightarrow j$ in the GRN is transformed into a set of biochemical reactions with associated rates, as presented. </small>

 For example, the following small GRN: